D. J. Moore: 2023

-On March 10, 2023, the Panthers agreed to trade Moore and the ninth overall pick in the 2023 NFL Draft, as well as several other draft picks, to the Chicago Bears in exchange for the first overall pick.
+On March 10, 2023, the Panthers agreed to trade Moore and the ninth overall pick in the 2023 NFL draft, as well as several other draft picks (including their 2024 first-round pick, later used to draft Caleb Williams), to the Chicago Bears for the first overall pick in the 2023 NFL draft, which the Panthers used to select Bryce Young.
 The trade was made official when the league calendar year began on March 15.
+Moore left the Panthers fourth in franchise history with 5,201 receiving yards.